 “Our investigation determined that the initial intrusion resulted from SUNBURST malware, the backdoor present in the compromised version of SolarWinds Orion software we had previously used in our environment,” Mimecast said in a report on the investigation Tuesday.

 “We determined that the threat actor leveraged our Windows environment to query, and potentially extract, certain encrypted service account credentials created by customers hosted in the United States and the United Kingdom.
-These credentials establish connections from Mimecast tenants to on-premise and cloud services, which include LDAP, Azure Active Directory, Exchange Web Services, POP3 journaling, and SMTP-authenticated delivery routes.”
+These credentials establish connections from Mimecast tenants to on-premise and cloud services, which include LDAP, Microsoft Entra ID, Exchange Web Services, POP3 journaling, and SMTP-authenticated delivery routes.”

 “We found no evidence that the threat actor made any modifications to our source code nor do we believe that there was any impact on our products.